-In the United States, the four most common forms of business organisations are sole proprietorships, partnerships, limited liability companies ("LLCs"), and corporations.
+In the USA, the four most common forms of business organisations are sole proprietorships, partnerships, limited liability companies (LLCs) and corporations.
 While the corporation remains the entity of choice for most large businesses, primarily due to liability protection, LLCs have become increasingly popular over the last several decades, and also offer increased liability protection.
 Each form has distinct tax and non-tax advantages and disadvantages, some of which are discussed below.

 It is useful to note at the outset that an entity's treatment for tax purposes does not need to align with its treatment for non-tax purposes.
-For example, certain entities can make an election (a so-called "check-the-box" election), which can change the way in which the Internal Revenue Service ("IRS") will treat the business for tax purposes.
-Thus, if an

-David Dreier is a partner specialising in Transactional Tax - specifically the tax aspects of M&A transactions, corporate reorganisations, financial restructurings, bankruptcies, bank financing and securitisation transactions.
-He is a member of the individual chooses to set up his or her business as an LLC (which, as discussed below, is generally taxed as a "pass-through" entity), they can nevertheless choose to have the business taxed as a corporation.
+For example, certain entities can make an election (a so-called check-the-box election), which can change the way in which the Internal Revenue Service (IRS) will treat the business for tax purposes.
+Thus, if an individual chooses to set up his or her business as an LLC (which, as discussed below, is generally taxed as a "pass-through" entity), they can nevertheless choose to have the business taxed as a corporation.